SokZKomucha/SWM-PotterDB/README.md

 ### Features

-- Character browser, complete with pagination, search and character's details
+- Character browser, complete with pagination, search, filtering and character's details
 - Book browser, with book's details and list of its chapters
 - Movie browser, with movie's details

-### Technical and limitations
+### Technical (limitations)

-I'm afraid that, while technically it may be against project's guidelines, it's necessary to store some resources locally, for example `characters.json`.
-PotterDB API has, in my opinion, absurdly restrictive rate limit of only 15 requests per minute.
-Full character list fetch alone takes 50 requests, which makes character search practically impossible.
-This forces me to store the most important, `id` and `name` in local file.
-However, the API is still used, for example to fetch character's details.
+While technically it may be against project's guidelines, I'm afraid it's necessary to store **all** character information in a file.
+Reason being, PotterDB API has absurdly restrictive rate limit of only 900 requests per hour, not to mention limit of 100 characters per one fetch.
+The fact that there are almost 5000 characters doesn't help at all.

+A solution would be to do these 50 fetches once, then cache results.
+Unfortunately, minimified JSON with list of all characters weights almost 4MB.
+From my experiments, I've concluded that `AsyncStorage` gives up somewhere between 600kB and 1.2MB.

+That doesn't change the fact it IS possible to fetch everytime on load.
+In `_layout.tsx` I've included sample code that may do so.
+It's commended by default, because in my opinion.
+It's safer to load characters from JSON.

+Despite all that, I still fetch frequently throughout the project.
+Even character details are fetched (and not loaded), as at some point, it was necessary to do so.
+Books and movies, including their details, are all fetched too.